-What I found was surprising: there are only two agencies authorized by the United State’s State Department to issue IDP’s; the American Automobile Association (AAA) and the American Automobile Touring Alliance
+What I found was surprising: there are only two agencies authorized by the United State’s State Department to issue International Driving Permits; the American Automobile Association (AAA) and the American Automobile Touring Alliance

-You do not need to be a member of either association to use their service to obtain an IDP, they offer this to anyone.
-You can complete the application on-line at either agency, but you can’t submit the application on-line as you have to have those two “passport” size photos and a photocopy of our State-Issued Driver’s license.
-Therefore you have to mail the application and of course, that will take a bit longer.
+You do not need to be a member of either association to use their service to obtain an IDP; they offer this to anyone.
+You can complete the application on-line at either agency, but you can’t apply on-line as you have to have those two “passport” size photos and a photocopy of your State-Issued Driver’s license.
+Therefore you have to mail the application, and of course, that will take a bit longer.